brunodifranco/project-outleto-clustering/README.md

 |       CustomerID     | Customer number (unique id assigned to each customer) |
 |       Country        | The name of the country where each customer residers |

-# 3. **Business Assumptions and Definitions**
+# 3. **Business Assumptions**

-- Cross-selling is a strategy used to sell products associated with another product already owned by the customer.
-In this project, health insurance and vehicle insurance are the products.
-- Learning to rank is a machine learning application.
-In this project, we are ranking customers in a list, from the most likely customer to buy the new insurance to the least likely one.
-This list will be provided by the ML model.
+- All observations on which unit_price <= 0 were removed, as we're assuming those are gifts when unit_price = 0, and when unit_price < 0 it's described as "Adjust bad debt".
+- Some stock_code identifications weren't actual products, therefore they were removed.
+- Both description and country columns were removed, since those aren't relevant when modelling.
+- <p align="justify">Customer number 16446 was removed because he(she) bought 80995 items and returned them in the same day, leading to extraordinary values in other features.
+Other 12 customers were removed because they returned all items bought.
+In addition to that, three other users were also removed because they were considered to be data inconsistencies, since they had their return values greater than quantity of items bought, which doesn't make sense. <p>

 # 4. **Solution Plan**
 ## 4.1.
 How was the problem solved?

-<p align="justify"> To provide an ordered list of these new customers, based on their propensity score of buying the new insurance the following steps were performed: </p>
+<p align="justify"> To provide the clusters final report the following steps were performed: </p>

 - <b> Understanding the Business Problem</b>: Understanding the main objective Insuricare was trying to achieve and plan the solution to it.